USERluoyf/predictive_maintenance/README.md

 ![exampledataser](https://github.com/michele-abruzzese/predictive_maintenance/blob/main/img/esempio%20dataset.png)

 <h3>EDA (Exploratory Data Analysis)</h3>
 The output shows the type of failure and its absolute frequency.
-A quick glance at the table below immediately shows that the number of failures detected is extremely low compared to the cases labelled 'No Failure'.
+A quick glance at the table below immediately shows that the number of failures detected is extremely low compared to the cases labelled as "No Failure".

 ![frequency](https://github.com/michele-abruzzese/predictive_maintenance/blob/main/img/frequenza.png)

-<h3>Correlation matricesg </h3>
+<h3>Correlation matrixes </h3>
-In the first figure, we can observe the correlation between the various features, while in the second the correlation between the various types of failure.
-Analysing them, we can see, for example, a significant positive correlation of 0.88 between air temperature and process temperature, while there is a significant negative correlation of -0.88 between rotation speed and torque.
+In the first picture, we can observe the correlation between the various features, while in the second one the correlation between the various types of failure.
+Analysing them, we can see for example a significant positive correlation of 0.88 between air temperature and process temperature, while there is a significant negative correlation of -0.88 between rotation speed and torque.

 ![correlation](https://github.com/michele-abruzzese/predictive_maintenance/blob/main/img/correlazione1.png)
 ![correlation](https://github.com/michele-abruzzese/predictive_maintenance/blob/main/img/correlazione2.png)

 <h3>Data visualization </h3>
-An imbalance was found in the dataset, as the number of machine failures was found to be 3.39%.
+An imbalance was found in the dataset as the number of machine failures were found to be 3.39%.

 ![sbilanciamento](https://github.com/michele-abruzzese/predictive_maintenance/blob/main/img/sbilanciamento.png)
 ![failures](https://github.com/michele-abruzzese/predictive_maintenance/blob/main/img/fallimenti.png)